uni-notes/uni-notes/docs/Economics/Causal_Inference/07_Random_Testing.md

 - When you need immediate results
 - When you want to measure something that happened in the past
 - When it involves universal ongoing phenomena (like pandemics)

+## A/B Testing

+- hashing of `user_id`

+### A/B Testing vs A/A Testing

+A/A test
+- ensure if testing system is working correctly
+- quantify the amount of variation that can occur between two identical groups naturally